 - Avoid coffee and other stimulants, alcohol, and tobacco.

 - Exercise moderately at least 30 minutes daily, 5 days a week.

 The following supplements may also help:

-- Fish oil, which also contains omega-3 fatty acids, may help decrease inflammation.
+- Fish oil, which also contains omega-3 fatty acids, may help reduce inflammation.
 Evidence is mixed about taking a fish oil supplement.
 But doctors do suggest that people with lupus eat more fish.
 Cold-water fish, such as salmon or halibut, are good sources.
 Talk to your doctor before taking a fish oil supplement if you also take anticoagulants (blood-thinners), such as warfarin (Coumadin).
-Eating fish doesn't cause the same risk.
+Eating fish does not cause the same risk.